gihan-aj/UMS/README.md

 ## 🚀 Overview

 This project is the backend for a User Management System (UMS), envisioned as a Single Sign-On (SSO) platform.
-It's built using .NET 7/8 (adjust as per your version) with a focus on Clean Architecture principles and modern development practices.
+It's built using .NET 8 with a focus on Clean Architecture principles and modern development practices.
 A key learning objective and feature of this project was the implementation of a custom Mediator pattern from scratch, mimicking functionalities of popular libraries like MediatR.

 This system provides a robust foundation for managing users, including registration, and is designed to be extensible for features like login, profile management, account activation, and more.